johandweber/fortran-gdlib/README.md

-Currently it is in a very early state and only able to compile the very first example of the documentation from [https://libgd.github.io/manuals/2.3.3/files/preamble-txt.html](https://libgd.github.io/manuals/2.3.3/files/preamble-txt.html), which has been "translated"to Fortran.
+Currently it is in a very early state and only able to compile the very first example of the documentation from [https://libgd.github.io/manuals/2.3.3/files/preamble-txt.html](https://libgd.github.io/manuals/2.3.3/files/preamble-txt.html), which has been "translated"to Fortran and a very small subset of additional functions.
 My plan is to gradually add more functions, but it is unlikely that the wrapper will ever cover the colplete functionality of the GD librrary.